🍬 HOLIDAY RECIPE There's no better way to celebrate the holidays than with this festive, super-moist peppermint chocolate cake.

 About this Recipe

 Peppermint and chocolate is a flavor combination I look forward to all year long, and it makes a perfect cake for holiday parties.
-Decorated with mini candy canes and drizzled with extra ganache, this Peppermint Fudge Cake will complete your Christmas table.
+Decorated with mini candy canes and drizzled with extra ganache, this Peppermint Fudge Cake will complete your Christmas party table.

 It combines layers of super moist and rich chocolate cake with fudgy chocolate peppermint ganache and creamy peppermint buttercream.
 At Amycakes Bakery, Peppermint Fudge Cake was our most popular seasonal cake flavor!
 I'm excited to share the bakery recipe with you today!